zicez/zicez.github.io/_posts/portfolio/2017-06-02-Electric Violin.md

 <img width="1604" alt="" src="/images/violin/block3.png">

 ### Video
 I originally started the project as a side project receiving funding from ProjX.
 However, the project fits within the coursework of 6.101 (Analog Electronics Lab), so I turnt it into my final project.
+You can see a recording of the electronic violin here with other fancy effects done by my teammates.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6DJT3gBw73Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>